shuchismitamandal/Bank-Loan-Analysis-Dashboard/README.md

   - Very few applicants own homes outright, indicating **mortgaged and renting individuals form the core of the borrower base**.

 ✅ **In a nutshell**, this page paints a picture of a growing and diverse borrower base — mostly renters or mortgaged individuals, experienced employees, and debt-conscious citizens — all driving the bank’s lending activity upward.

+*Here's a visual representation of the Overview page*

 ![Overview page](https://github.com/shuchismitamandal/Bank-Loan-Analysis-Dashboard/blob/main/Screenshots/Overview_Screenshot.png)